Annie1790/quiz-app/README.md

 # Quiz-App
-Sommelier related question application made with React, SASS
+Sommelier related question application made with React, Framer Motion, SASS

 ## How it works
 Simply open in browser, and go through the questions.
 For each right question, you will receive one score, and after submitting all your answers, you receive a final score in %.